wp-plugins/gravity-forms-toolbar/readme.txt

 * Link to Dutch language/translation plugin - only displayed when Dutch locales are active (nl_NL or nl)
 * *NOTE:* I would be happy to add more language/locale specific resources and more useful third-party links - just contact me!

 As the name suggests this plugin is primarily **intended towards website admins/ developers**.
 Beside the forum, support links etc. the main plugin settings links will only appear if the current user has the appropiate rights/ capabillities for these.
 This just goes hand in hand with the very same user rights Gravity Forms itself uses to display its menu entries.
-So also *Editors* or any user with the proper rights could view 'Entries' etc (you could easily tweak all those roles & caps with the awesome ["Members" plugin](http://wordpress.org/extend/plugins/members/)!).
+So also *Editors* or any user with the proper rights could view 'Entries' etc (you could easily tweak all those roles & caps with the awesome ["Members" plugin](http://wordpress.org/plugins/members/)!).

-= Localization =
+= Translations: Internationalization (i18n) / Localization (L10n) =
 * English (default) - always included
 * German (de_DE) - always included
-* Serbian (sr_RS) by Dev4Press - currently 72% complete for v1.5.0
+* Serbian (sr_RS) by Dev4Press - currently 51% complete for v1.6.0
-* Lithuanian (lt_LT) by Vincent G. - currently 72% complete for v1.5.0
+* Lithuanian (lt_LT) by Vincent G. - currently 51% complete for v1.6.0
 * .pot file (`gravity-forms-toolbar.pot`) for translators is also always included :)
 * Easy plugin translation platform with GlotPress tool: [Translate "Gravity Forms Toolbar"...](http://translate.wpautobahn.com/projects/wordpress-plugins-deckerweb/gravity-forms-toolbar)
 * *Your translation? - [Just send it in](http://genesisthemes.de/en/contact/)*

-Credit where credit is due: This plugin here is inspired and based on the work of Remkus de Vries @defries and his original "WooThemes Admin Bar Addition" plugin.

 *This plugin is a co-work from:*